Official websites use .gov

 The following technologies are patented in the United States and are available for licensing.
 NOAA offers both non-exclusive and exclusive licenses on its patented technologies with terms that are generally favorable to U.S. companies.

-Please contacts us at NOAA.T2@noaa.gov if you are interested in licensing one of our technologies.
+Please contact us at NOAA.T2@noaa.gov if you are interested in licensing one of our technologies.

 NOAA Awarded U.S. Patent for Innovative Lionfish Trap

-Story originally published in April, 2021.
 Device could help protect threatened ecosystems and aid fishing communities The Challenge Over the last 20 years, invasive lionfish populations have dramatically increased throughout the western Atlantic Ocean, Gulf of Mexico, and Caribbean Sea.
-Lionfish have already caused a decline in native species that…
+Lionfish have already caused a decline in native species that have significant ecological, cultural, and commercial…

 Eruption highlights how NOAA technological innovation powers public safety, economic development, and scientific discovery